-Inside the new Atrium.
+Inside the new Mary Weld Pingree Atrium.

-New Collections Center
+New Collection Center

 Our large and extremely diverse collections of Chinese, Japanese, Korean, Indian, Native American, Oceanic, African, American Decorative Art, American Art, Photography, Maritime, Asian Export and Fashion and Design collections reflect a legacy of New England shared heritage of creative expression worldwide.
 Providing the highest quality storage, care, preservation and research access to these large and extremely important collections has never been possible until now.

 Our new 120,000-square-foot Collection Center in Rowley, Massachusetts opened in July 2018 and provides fully climate-controlled storage for all of the museum’s collections, the highest level of security protection, space for a new Conservation Lab, Photography Studio, Digitization Studio, and offices for Collections Managers and other staff who continually work with collections.

 The Collection Center is also the new home of the Phillips Library, PEM’s research library.
 One-third of the Library’s extensive collection of volumes, logbooks, photographs, and archival materials are entirely unique.
 The new 30,000-square-foot Library facility at the Collection Center provides unprecedented protection and preservation of the collections as well as a Digitization Studio, access to a Conservation Lab, Photography Studio, staff offices, and a handsome new Reading Room that is open free to the public every weekday.

 An exterior view of the new PEM Collection Center.

 An interior view of the new PEM Collection Center.
 All photos courtesy of Ennead Architects and Bob Packert/PEM.